kirberich/teensy_ssd1351/README.md

  - CS 10
  - RESET 14

+**Overclocking**
+ - Depending on your circumstances, everything might work fine at 96MHz.
+But if your display is like mine, it won't do anything at all.
+ - If you find the display doesn't work at 96MHz, simple add `#define SLOW_SPI` before including the library.
+Note that this will slow down the display communication quite a lot, you might find a non-overclocked teensy is faster unless your application is very CPU-heavy.

 **Notes**

  - readPixel and readRect aren't implemented yet.
 The display also doesn't support reading data over SPI, so this only works in buffered mode.
 It'll be super fast thanks to that though.